Italian studies

-45 contact hrs, 3 credits
+45 hours, 3 credits

 In this course, you will gain a basic understanding of the Italian language, including spelling, pronunciation, grammar, and syntax.
 Additionally, you learn some Italian geography, history, culture, and daily life.
 You will be assessed of your knowledge through homework, oral participation in class, oral comprehension quizzes and tests, and an essay.
 This course is not required for Sant’Anna students, but it may prove useful—where is there a better place to learn and practice Italian than in Italy?

-45 contact hrs, 3 credits
+45 hours, 3 credits

-Course description:
+Course description

 In this course, you will learn the foundations of conversation and grammar in Italian.
 You will work on basic grammar and speaking skills through conversation, dialogues, exercises, and drills.
 You will develop vocabulary through reading, discussion,